JuliaDynamics/DynamicalBilliards.jl/docs/src/basic/phasespaces.md

 boundarymap_portion
 phasespace_portion
 ```
-For example, for mushroom billiards the ratio of the regular-to-total phase space is known **analytically** for both the full 3D [1] space as well as the boundary 2D [2] space:
+For example, for mushroom billiards the ratio of the chaotic-to-total phase space is known **analytically** for both the full 3D [1] space as well as the boundary 2D [2] space:
 $$
 formulas from Lukas Thesis
 $$